compsocialscience/summer-institute/2024/beijing/apply.md

 Applicants must submit the following documents:  1) A letter of application (no more than 500 words) that summarizes your research interests, your achievements, and potential contributions to the event (in English) 2) A publication or writing sample that best represents your research around computational social science (either in English or Chinese) 3) Your CV (either in English or Chinese).

-**In order to be guaranteed full consideration, all application materials must be submitted by 11:59 pm on May 6, 2024 (Beijing time).** All application materials must be submitted through [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeIzmYE06CUsAEF74Y9-mj2F26BBzAK7axg-S8k7ZTh3S1Xdw/viewform?usp=sf_link) or [Wenjuanxing Form](https://www.wjx.top/vm/O0eq5GQ.aspx).
+**In order to be guaranteed full consideration, all application materials must be submitted by 11:59 pm on April 7, 2024 (Beijing time).** All application materials must be submitted through [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeIzmYE06CUsAEF74Y9-mj2F26BBzAK7axg-S8k7ZTh3S1Xdw/viewform?usp=sf_link) or [Wenjuanxing Form](https://www.wjx.top/vm/O0eq5GQ.aspx).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by sicss_beijing2024@163.com around June 9th, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicss_beijing2024@163.com.